beauvilerobed/algo_practice/README.md

 # Practice
-fun algo problems and data sctructure constructions to keep your mind sharp
+Fun algo problems and data sctructure constructions to keep your mind sharp!

 To test: